Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Stable hierarchy paths

-Establishing (\ref{eq : consubs}) in cases (1) and (2), we may conclude that it holds for $q$ the maximum of the $q$'s we obtained in these two cases.
-This finishes the proof of the lemma. \end{proof} \begin{remark} $R \to \infty$, $\eta \to 0$ and $B \to \infty$, as $A \to \infty$, so applying the Morse lemma argument we get $\Sigma-$hulls with worse and worse stability property.
+Establishing the inequality (\ref{eq : consubs}) in Cases (1) and (2) we may conclude that the inequality holds for $q$ the maximum of the constants $q$ we obtained in these two cases.
+This finishes the proof of the lemma. \end{proof} \begin{remark} For the parameters $R,\eta$ and $B$ in the above theorem we have that $R \to \infty$, $\eta \to 0$ and $B \to \infty$, as $A \to \infty$.
+So applying the Morse lemma argument we get $\Sigma-$hulls with worse and worse stability property.
 More precisely, there are $K\geq 1$ and $C\geq 0$ such that $d_{A}(K,C)\to \infty$ as $A\to \infty$. \end{remark}